SamyIsaac1/Part-of-Speech-Quiz-App/README.md

    ```

-2. cd ./backend then Add .env file, I've added it feel free to edit the port Number.
+2. cd ./backend then Add .env file, I've added it feel free to edit the port number.
    ```js
    PORT=5000
    ```